How to Start a Green Team?

 Step 4: Next Steps

-Create a team vision and create goals that you want to achieve by each term and on a yearly basis.
+Create a team vision and create goals that you want to achieve for each term and each year.
 Each meeting to focus on different issues within the school such as the need for education, energy use, waste, transport, water, food and building construction.
 Get the members of the Green Team involved and within year groups they can come up with initiatives to combat these issues.
-With the initiatives establish priorities choosing to do the easiest first.
+With the initiatives establish priorities with a recommendation that the first priority be one of the easiest initiatives.

 For each initiative: